fastrivertech/fhir-mpi/README.md

 ## 5. FHIR EMPI Operations/Transactions

-FHIR MPI interface uses the FHIR operation style that defines MPI operations.
-This document includes the following generic Patient MPI transactions.
-FHIR MPI operations execute on master patient identification domain and patient identification source domains, and common FHIR interactions are still applicable to these domains.
+FHIR EMPI interface uses the FHIR operation style to define EMPI operations.
+This document includes the following generic Patient EMPI transactions.
+FHIR EMPI operations execute on patient identification master domain and patient identification source domains, and common FHIR interactions are still applicable to these domains.

 Refer to FHIR documentation for audit and security of operations.

 ### 5.1 Match Operation